zachlandes/reddit-fundraisers/README.md

 ![Snoowy Day Fund Snoo](assets/snoowy.png)

-Snoowy Day Fund is an app for Reddit, built on Reddit's devvit platform, that enables Reddit users to create fundraisers for nonprofits using the Every.org API and display them as posts.
+Snoowy Day Fund is an app for Reddit, built on Reddit's devvit platform, that helps Reddit users create fundraisers for nonprofits via every.org and display them as posts.
 These fundraiser posts stay updated in real-time with the latest tally of funds raised!

 ## Features